jundalisay/pphex/content/docs/intro/overview.md

       - Prediction
       - Matching

-    The Pantrypoints system will have the following universal features:
+    The Pantrypoints system will have the following universal features :
     - Points-banking
     - Pointtax
     - Matching